ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 ### Polarizations
 Polarization refers to the direction of travel of an electromagnetic wave.
 A horizontal wave is transmitted so that it oscillates in a plane parallel to the surface imaged, while a vertical wave oscillates in a plane perpendicular to the surface imaged.

 Most modern SAR systems can transmit chirps with either a horizontal or vertical polarization.
 In addition, some of these sensors can listen for either horizontal or vertical backscatter.
-This gives rise to 4 different types of returns: HH, HV, VV, and VH, with the first letter indicating the transmit method and the second the receive method.
+This gives rise to 4 different types of returns: HH, HV, VV, and VH, with the first letter indicating the transmission method and the second the receive method.
 For example, VH is a vertically polarized transmit signal with horizontally polarized echoes recorded.

 For InSAR applications, processing is generally performed on the co-pol (VV or HH) data and not on the cross-pol (VH or HV) data.
 Also, each image used in an InSAR pair is required to be the same polarization - two HH images of the same area could form a valid pair, while a single HH with a single VV of the same area would not.